impstation/hosting-config-example/README.md

 The ssh keys for meda, ghoul, and I (imcb) are in `.ssh/authorized keys` to allow us to connect.

 The root directory has the following scripts:
+- `backup-postgres-admin-logs-all.sh` - Use pg_dump to export all data including large logs into a highly compressed directory export.
+Called manually every few months, then clear older logs from active database
 - `backup-postgres.sh` - Use pg_dump to export data excluding logs into `backup/postgres`.
 Called by a systemd timer
 - `backup-sqlite.sh` - Old script to use sqlite3 to copy data into `backup/server`
 - `cdn-update.sh` - Build the game in `src/` and send it to Robust.Cdn with curl.
 Local alternative to "publish" GitHub action
 - `make-config-symlinks.sh` - Run once to link files in `/etc/ss14` to everywhere needed in `/opt` to allow easily versioning them with etckeeper.
 You need to create the files in `/etc/ss14` first.
+- `postgres-admin-log.sql` - Show size of admin logs in database.
+Shows how to delete older admin logs, after backing up
+- `prune-replays.sh` - Delete files older than a certain age from the replays server
 - `restore-postgres.sh` - Example of how to restore snapshot taken with `backup-postgres.sh`
 - `update-installs-dry-run.sh` - Check whether the manually installed dotnet software builds need installing.
-- `vacuum-replays.sh` - Delete files older than a certain age from the replays server
 - `watchdog-update` - Send an update ping instruction to the watchdog with curl

 ### Offsite backups